Olufunsho-Bolutife/Solutions-Architect-Labs/Week 5/LAB 2/README.md

 * Delete the VPC.
 * Delete the NAT gateway created
 * Release the Elastic IP addresses.
-* Delete te Database iIstance
+* Delete the Database iIstance